 The water district is undertaking the Anderson Dam Seismic Retrofit Project to ensure public safety and secure a reliable water supply today and for future generations.
-A large earthquake on the Calaveras Fault or the Coyote Creek Fault could result in significant damage, which could lead to dam failure and the uncontrolled release of water.
+A large earthquake on the Calaveras Fault or the Coyote Creek Fault could result in significant damage, which could lead to dam failure and uncontrolled release of water.
 To reduce this risk, since 2009, the water district has been operating Anderson Reservoir at a restricted water level of 68%.
-This restriction limits the reservoir's storage capacity to two thirds of its total volume.
-This reduction represents almost 20% of the total surface water storage capacity in the nine other reservoirs owned and operated by the water district, thus severely limiting the water district's ability to capture and store water.